kubernetes-sigs/gateway-api/docs-src/security-model.md

 The extra configuration options are not possible to control with RBAC.
 Instead, they will be controlled with configuration fields on GatewayClasses:

-* **allowedGatewayNamespaceSelector**: This field is a selector of namespaces that Gateways can use this GatewayClass from.
-This is a standard Kubernetes LabelSelector, a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
-Controllers must not support Gateways in namespaces outside this selector.
-An empty selector (default) indicates that Gateways can use this GatewayClass from any namespace.
-This field is intentionally not a pointer because the nil behavior (no namespaces) is undesirable here.
+* **allowedGatewayNamespaces**: AllowedGatewayNamespaces is a selector of namespaces that Gateways of this class can be created in.
+Implementations must not support Gateways when they are created in namespaces not specified by this field.

+  Gateways that appear in namespaces not specified by this field must continue to be supported if they have already been provisioned.
+This must be indicated by the Gateway's presence in the ProvisionedGateways list in the status for this GatewayClass.
+If the status on a Gateway indicates that it has been provisioned but the Gateway does not appear in the ProvisionedGateways list on GatewayClass it must not be supported.

+  When this field is unspecified or an empty selector, Gateways will be able to use this GatewayClass in any namespace.

 * **allowedRouteNamespaces**: AllowedRouteNamespaces indicates in which namespaces Routes can be selected for Gateways of this class.
 This is